st3v3nmw/fanaka/work-options.rst

 ..  sidebar::

-    Different things might matter to you more than others.
+    ..  admonition:: Contribute your perspective

+        What working arrangements have you experienced, and which have you most enjoyed - and why?

+        :ref:`How to contribute <contribute>`

 Maybe you feel you will have more value earning a higher salary to send money back home, or perhaps that being part of a local technology community matters more.
 Living in Europe might be a wonderful adventure for someone but a huge sacrifice for another.
 Perhaps you believe that the most important thing you can do is apply your software skills to African problems.
+Different things might matter to you more than others.

 You can take the table below with a pinch of salt.
 It's not intended to be a precise and definitive guide.
 It's generalised and you can safely add *probably* in front of everything it says.
 For example, some people who run their own businesses in Africa *will* be enormously successful - though for most people that will not be the case, and the economic reward will be modest.

 ..  list-table::
     :header-rows: 1